If you experience any of the following symptoms, consistent with a heart attack or acute coronary syndrome, call 911 immediately:

 - A fast or irregular heartbeat

 Survive.
 Don’t Drive.
-Do not attempt to drive yourself to seek care if you are experiencing symptoms of a heart attack.
+Do not attempt to drive yourself or someone else to seek care if you are experiencing symptoms of a heart attack.

 If someone collapses, call 911.
 Perform Hands-Only CPR and ask someone to locate an Automated External Defibrillator (AED).